johbot1/KotApp/CHECKPOINTS.md

     * Parse the form data from the request. ✅
     * Add logging for form data. ✅

-## 2. Data Handling and CSV Output
+## 2. Data Handling and CSV Output ✅

-* **2.1 Data Model Definition:**
+* **2.1 Frontend Data Modeling:** ✅
-    * Create a Kotlin data class to represent the mood journal entry.
+    * Define a consistent JSON structure for mood journal entries: ✅
-    * Include fields for slider values, checkbox states, and notes.
+      * Includes date, slider values, symptom checkboxes, and notes ✅
+      * Stored in localStorage under moodJournalEntries ✅
-* **2.2 CSV Generation:**
+* **2.2 CSV Export (Client-Side):** ✅
-    * Implement a function to convert the mood journal data class to a CSV row.
-    * Implement functionality to save the csv data to a local file.
-    * Handle file creation and appending.
+    * Implement CSV export for: ✅
+      * A single journal entry (Download CSV) ✅
+      * All saved entries (Download All Entries) ✅
+    * Format exported CSVs for compatibility with tools like Excel (row headers, clean quoting) ✅
-* **2.3 Data Persistence:**
+* **2.3 Data Persistence:** ✅
-    * Implement a service that handles saving the form data to a CSV file.
+    * Save all entries to localStorage as a growing JSON array ✅
-    * Ensure each submission is appended to the CSV.
+    * Ensure new submissions are appended without overwriting ✅
+    * Provide fallback for long-term backup (via manual CSV download) ✅

 ## 3. Local Testing and Refinement